swlaschin/fsharpforfunandprofit.com/_posts/2015-08-25-recursive-types-and-folds-3b.md

 ```

 I'm not going to explain how it works here.
-If you are not familar with this approach, please [read my post](/posts/recipe-part2/) or [watch my talk](/rop/) on the topic of functional error handling.
+If you are not familiar with this approach, please [read my post](/posts/recipe-part2/) or [watch my talk](/rop/) on the topic of functional error handling.

 Let's revisit all the steps from the previous section, and use `Result` rather than throwing exceptions.